 What is the Tampa Riverwalk?

-The Tampa Riverwalk is a unique waterside walkway stretching 2.6 miles along the shores of downtown Tampa.
+The Tampa Riverwalk is a unique 2.6-mile waterside walkway along the shores of downtown Tampa.
 Great for biking, walking, jogging, strolling and (for parents) strollering, the Tampa Riverwalk connects parks, museums, restaurants, bars, hotels, sporting venues, meeting spaces, offices, convention spaces and cultural landmarks.
 The Tampa Riverwalk walkway begins north of downtown Tampa at the Heights Public Market inside the Tampa Armature Works building, by the North Blvd.
 Bridge.
-It continues south along the shores of the Hillsborough River, finally terminating by the Tampa History Museum and Channelside Drive, home to the newly redeveloped Sparkman Wharf.
+It continues south along the shores of the Hillsborough River, finally terminating by the Tampa History Museum and Channelside Drive, home to the redeveloped Sparkman Wharf.

 Tampa Riverwalk Bike Tour

 With multiple Coast Bike Share rental kiosks along the Riverwalk, it’s easy to explore along the paved walkway on two wheels.
 This is a fun, active option to see Tampa from a whole new point of view.
-It’s also super affordable at around $15 per hour.
+It’s also affordable at around $15 per hour.

 If you prefer to exert a little less energy, join a Magic Carpet Glide Segway tour along the Riverwalk.
 With sunset and night time tour options, this is a great way to experience the ambiance of downtown Tampa with your love.